uinika/hummingbird/README.md

 -----

-## How to write markdown for API ?
+## How to write markdown for CORS API ?
 ### Summary
     # Page name
     ----- split line -----